 For this article we will consider the most common type arthritis, osteo arthritis, of hip & knee joints

 The goals of any treatment plan for OA include:

-Controlling pain and other symptoms Improving your ability to function in daily activities Slow the disease’s progress
+Arthritis pain relief and relief of other symptoms Improving your ability to function in daily activities Slow the disease’s progress

 Most treatment plans will include a combination of the following elements:

 - Daily Exercise